Jaypeeeee6/finance-system/README_RBAC.md

     - **Additional**: Pending Manager Approval (only for their own requests)
     - **Additional**: Rejected by Manager (only for their own requests)
   - **Approve/Reject**: None
+  - **Edit**: Payment date for their own recurring payment request installments only

 ### IT Department
 - **IT Department Manager**